mui/material-ui/docs/src/pages/components/autocomplete/autocomplete.md

 (WAI-ARIA: https://www.w3.org/TR/wai-aria-practices/#combobox)

 We encourage the usage of a label for the textbox.
-The component implements the WAI-ARIA Authoring Practices.
+The component implements the WAI-ARIA authoring practices.